-Where is the Masai Mara National Reserve?
+Where Masai Mara National Reserve is Located

 The Masai Mara is in southwestern Kenya on the border with Tanzania.
 The reserve is situated in the Rift Valley with Tanzania's Serengeti Plains running along its southern end.
 The Mara River runs through the reserve (north to south) hosting plenty of hippos and crocodiles and making the annual migration of over a million wildebeest and hundreds of thousands of zebras an extremely dangerous undertaking.

 Most of the Masai Mara is made up of hilly grassland which is fed by plentiful rain, especially during the wet months between November and June.
 The areas bordering the Mara river are forested and are home to over several hundred bird species.
 This map will help orient you.

 The Masai Mara Reserve is Kenya's most popular game park because it's relatively small (a little smaller than Rhode Island) yet it hosts an amazing concentration of wildlife.
 You are almost guaranteed to see the Big 5.
 Lions abound throughout the park as do leopards, cheetah, hyenas, giraffe, impala, wildebeest, topi, baboons, warthogs, buffalo, zebra, elephants, and of course hippos and crocodiles in the Mara River.